 If that is your story you are a “worm theologian,” living under condemnation and shame without accessing the goodness and greatness of God.
 You have yet to grasp that Jesus came from the Father “full of grace and truth” (John 1:14).

 On the other hand, if grace and truth have captured your heart and mind, your story plays out differently.
-Or at least it will if you really accept what God has done for you and who He is in you.
+Or at least it will if you really accept what God has done for you and who he is in you.
 To discover your identity in Christ, embrace his grace and truth.

-God isn’t finished with me yet, and today His mercies are new, and I get a fresh start.
+God isn’t finished with me yet, and today his mercies are new, and I get a fresh start.
 Christ in me is the hope of glory, empowered by the Holy Spirit for an abundant life and a compelling purpose for the rest of my life.
 (By the way, this is only a partial list of all the good news showered upon us in Christ and of the identity we have in Christ.)
 It is a far superior identity to those with which many identify today.

 It’s time to change your negative thought patterns.
 Tell yourself the following: Who I am matters, and also importantly, who I think I am matters.
 If I believe lies about me derived from my worst failures — my “worm theology” — the obstacles of life will batter me into bondage.
-If I embrace God’s story of “grace and truth,” the story written and determined intentionally to be the source and center of the universe as His creation, I find my identity in Christ instead of my failures.
+If I embrace God’s story of “grace and truth,” the story written and determined intentionally to be the source and center of the universe as his creation, I find my identity in Christ instead of my failures.